Michael Shannon: Career

 Shannon played the lead role as Gary Noesner, head of the FBI Crisis Negotiation Unit, in Waco on Paramount Network in 2018.
 He appeared in Long Way Back Home, an extended film clip for the song of the same name by Memphis country-punk rock band, Lucero, from its album Among The Ghosts.
 Lucero's frontman, Ben Nichols, is the older brother of frequent Shannon collaborator Jeff Nichols.
 Shannon contributed spoken word vocals to Lucero's "Back To The Night", also from Among The Ghosts.

 In 2019, Shannon joined an ensemble cast in Rian Johnson's mystery film Knives Out, portraying Walt Thrombey.

 In 2021, Shannon played Napoleon Marconi in the Hulu miniseries Nine Perfect Strangers, based on the novel of the same name by Liane Moriarty.

 Shannon reprised his role as General Zod in The Flash, released by Warner Bros. in 2023.

 In April 2022, a follow-up series to Waco, titled American Tragedies: Waco – The Trials was announced and was set to premiere on Paramount+ in 2023.
 The miniseries centered on the fallout from the Waco siege as well as the emerging patriot movement.
 In February 2023, the series was retitled Waco: The Aftermath and would instead premiere on Showtime on April 16, 2023.
 Shannon reprised his lead role as Gary Noesner and also served as an executive producer for the show.

-Shannon also starred as United States President James A. Garfield in the 2025 Netflix miniseries Death by Lightning.
+Shannon also starred as United States President James A. Garfield in the 2025 Netflix miniseries Death by Lightning, and as judge Robert H. Jackson in the film Nuremberg.

 Personal life

 In 2002, Shannon formed the independent rock band Corporal, with Ray Rizzo and Rob Beitzel, in which he sings and writes lyrics.
 In 2010, Corporal released its self-titled debut album.
 The first track, "Glory", was released in 2011 and the second song, "Obama", was released in June 2012 as the band's endorsement of President Obama's run for reelection.

-Shannon has performed live with Jason Narducy since 2014, playing covers of whole albums by a variety of artists.
+Shannon has performed live with Jason Narducy since 2014, playing covers of whole albums by a variety of artists, including Neil Young, The Modern Lovers, Bob Dylan, The Smiths, and T. Rex.
 The duo covered Murmur by R.E.M. to mark the album's 40th anniversary at Metro Chicago in July 2023.
-This resulted in a seven-date US tour in 2024.
-Shannon and Narducy embarked on a US and UK tour in 2025 playing R.E.M.'s Fables of the Reconstruction.
+This resulted in a seven-date U.S. tour in 2024.
+Shannon and Narducy embarked on a U.S. and UK tour in 2025 playing R.E.M.'s Fables of the Reconstruction.

-Shannon married actress Kate Arrington towards the end of 2017.
-They have two daughters; Sylvia, born in 2008 and Marion in 2014.
-They live in New York.
+Shannon married actress Kate Arrington in 2017.
+They are no longer together as of 2025.
+He has two daughters and lives in New York.